-I heard on a podcast earlier this week, how people work sometimes 16-18 hours days to make money in their sleep.
+I heard on a podcast earlier this week, how people work sometimes 16-18 hours each day to make money in their sleep.
 This sounds crazy to me.
 The make money while you sleep is good, a passive income but working so long hours jeopardizing other areas of your life every day surely will not be healthy.

-Over the past few years, I’ve followed quite a few different bloggers and they all worked long hours on their businesses, however, most were mom bloggers and had time off with their children during the day.
-Other worked 9 to 5 and blogged in their spare time creating their businesses between earning an income from a job.
-I see myself as fortunate as I work irregular hours as a shift worker and can balance work, family and blogging.
+Over the past few years, I’ve followed quite a few different bloggers and they all worked long hours on their businesses.
+However, most were mom bloggers and had time off with their children during the day.
+Others worked 9 to 5 and blogged in their spare time creating their businesses between earning an income from a job.
+Everyone was working in one way or another.

 The benefits of flexible time.